widdowquinn/find_differential_primers/README.md

 ## NOTE FOR USERS

 The default branch for this repository is a development branch: `diagnostic_primers`.
-If you are looking for code to reproduce work in Pritchard *et al.* (2012) or Pritchard *et al.* (2013), please checkout this branch, or download [release v0.1.3](https://github.com/widdowquinn/find_differential_primers/tree/v0.1.3).
+If you are looking for code to reproduce work in Pritchard *et al.* (2012) or Pritchard *et al.* (2013), please checkout the `master` branch, or download [release v0.1.3](https://github.com/widdowquinn/find_differential_primers/tree/v0.1.3).

 * `diagnostic_primers`: